e-matteson/pipit-guide/src/config/modes.md

 ## Switching modes

-The keyboard will always start in `default_mode` after powering on.
-You switch to a mode using a [command](config/mappings/command), like `command_windows_mode` or `command_default_mode`.
+The keyboard will always start in the mode named `default_mode` after powering on.
+You switch to a mode using a [command](config/mappings/command), like `command_switch_to_windows_mode` or `command_switch_to_default_mode`.
+These commands are special: unlike others, they're not written in the `commands:` list in `settings.yaml`.
+Instead, they're automatically created for each mode, by prepending `command_switch_to_` to the mode name.
+The chords for these commands are defined in `.kmap` files, as usual.

-If you create a new mode, you'll also have to manually create a command for switching to that mode.
-First, if your mode is called `my_new_mode`, give your command a name like `command_my_new_mode`, and add the name to the `commands:` list in `settings.yaml`.
-Next, assign it a chord in whichever keymap files you want to be able to access this mode from.

-Finally, edit the firmware to tell it what to do when this command is triggered.
-Open `pipit-firmware/Pipit.cpp`, and scroll down to where it says `/**** Add cases for new commands here! ****/`, somewhere around line 18.
-Add a new block of lines that looks like this, replacing the command name and mode name with your own, but in ALL CAPS:

-    case conf::command_enum::COMMAND_MY_NEW_MODE:
-      mode = conf::mode_enum::MY_NEW_MODE;
-      break;

-In the future, this process will be simplified, so that you won't need to edit the firmware to create a new mode.